Oil-Based Cleansers vs. Water-Based Cleansers: Which One Is Right for You?

 SA Smoothing Cleanser

 The SA Smoothing Cleanser gently cleanses and exfoliates your skin without disrupting its protective moisture barrier.
-We recommend trying this non-drying face wash if you have rough, bumpy skin or dry skin prone to redness.
+We recommend trying this non-drying face wash if you have rough, bumpy skin or dry skin on the face prone to redness.

 CTA: Shop the SA Smoothing Cleanser